 No, we do not allow guests to bring in their own wine as we work with a sommelier to pair the wines with the meal.
-We have wine available by the glass and bottle and have a menu of seasonal hand crafted cocktails available at our dinners.
-We also have a selection of non-alcoholic drinks.
+Our beverage service includes a wine or juice pairing (think light and low sugar, seasonal fruit and vegetable hand-crafted juices).

 Do you take walk ins?

-No. Given the limited size of Midunu, we are generally not able to reserve seats for walk-ins.
+No. Given the limited seating at Midunu, we are generally not able to reserve seats for walk-ins.

 How are people seated?